WF Astana Banner image (v2)

 • C/C++ as listed above

-• VS Code(version 1.74.2 configured with Microsoft C/C++ extension V1.13.8)
+• VS Code(version 1.74.2), configured with

 • NOTE: the Judges will compile and execute C/C++ programs using C/C++ as listed under Languages, above, NOT using Microsoft C/C++.